Iaguin11/Financias-Pessoais/README.md

-# Financias-Pessoais - Em produção.....
+# Gerenciador de Finanças -
-Programa para controlar as financias...+
+Programa para controlar as finanças.
+- Para usar, execute o json-server .